Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 end
     {% endhighlight %}

-If we don't call super, the superclass function will be overridden by whatever we define in the child class.
+If we don't call super, the superclass function will be overridden by whatever we define in the child class - example below.

+    [%highlight ruby %}
+class A
+  def initialize
+    puts 'Hello'
+  end
+end

+class B < A
+  def initialize
+    puts 'Hi'
+  end
+end

+b = B.new
+=> Hi
+    {% endhighlight %}

+Above, class B inherits from class A, and we can see that when class B is instantiated, its output is 'Hi' intead of 'Hello' because the superclass(A) initialization function (constructor) has been overridden by the child class(B).

 ## Conclusion
 Now we've seen how the basic command pattern works by defining an abstract interface for executing commands and for undoing them.